Stape

 events data tab

-10. Create variables that will extract data from the webhook to use for Facebook conversion API.
-Open the Variables tab -> New variable -> Variable type Event Data -> Set up event variables for each variable you want to use to set up Facebook conversion API.
+9. In preview mode, under the Event Data tab, you can see all the available data in the webhook.
+For each variable you want to use to set up the Facebook Conversions API, follow these steps: open the Variables tab → New variable → Variable type Event Data → Set up event variables for each variable you want to use to set up the Facebook Conversions API.

 create variables

-11. Set up Facebook conversion API for the webhook that you’ve created.
-Create a new tag -> Facebook conversion API tag -> In the Setup Method, select override -> Select the event name -> Add the parameters that you want to send to FB API.
+10. Set up Facebook Conversions API for the webhook that you’ve created.
+Create a new tag → Tag the Facebook Conversions API → In the Setup Method, select override → Select the event name → Add the parameters you want to send to the FB API.

-12. Set up a trigger for this tag.
-In my case, FB purchase will trigger when the request path equals /order_created and Client Name equals Data Client.
+11. Set up a trigger for this tag.
+In our case, the FB purchase will trigger when the request path equals /order_created and Client Name equals Data Client.

 trigger configuration